Gore Ouseley: Russia

-After his brother returned to England in 1813 to write, he left the next year, stopping off in St Petersburg.
-Whilst he was in Russia, he was awarded the Grand Cordon of the Russian Order of St. Alexander Nevsky.
+After his brother returned to England in 1813 to write, Ouseley left the next year, stopping off in St Petersburg.
+While in Russia, he was awarded the Grand Cordon of the Russian Order of St. Alexander Nevsky.
 He was also responsible for publishing an early translation of the New Testament into Persian.
 The translation had been made by a friend, the Reverend Henry Martyn, and Mirza Saiyad Ali Kahn.
-Martyn had died on his way back to England so Gore Ouseley had agreed to arrange publication of the manuscript.
-This he did in St Petersburg, carrying out the proof reading personally.
+Martyn had died on his way back to England so Ouseley agreed to arrange publication of the manuscript.
+This he did in St Petersburg, carrying out the proofreading personally.
 This version was later refined and republished in Calcutta.